danth6961/tsp-rebalance-app/docs/target_architecture.md

 The refactor should preserve the core behavior of the tactical TSP engine while making the codebase easier to maintain, test, and keep synchronized.

-The current project already has the right broad module split: `app.py` handles orchestration and UI, `engine.py` handles scoring and allocation logic, `data_sources.py` handles market data, `storage.py` handles persistence, `ui.py` provides reusable rendering helpers, `constants.py` contains defaults and paths, and `models.py` defines typed structures.
+The current project already has the right broad module split: `app.py` handles orchestration and UI, `engine.py` handles scoring and allocation logic, `data_sources.py` handles market data, `storage.py` handles persistence, `ui.py` provides reusable rendering helpers, `constants.py` contains defaults and paths, and `models.py` defines typed structures  .

 The main goals of the refactor are: